heidihendry/camelot/README.md

 You should connect to this port with your web browser.
 Upon connecting, you'll be notified that Camelot is not configured.
 Open the settings menu from the top right-hand corner, set the settings you wish to use, and press `Save' from the button left corner of the screen.

 ## Limitations

-This is a beta release, and thus comes with numerous limitations and rough edges.
+This is a beta-quality release, and thus comes with numerous limitations and rough edges.
 If you find these limitations impact upon you, please let us know by reporting an issue.

-## Validations

-Checks and reporting on whether:

-* the timestamp on a photo is significantly earlier or later than the norm
-* the timestamp on some photos lies outside of the project start and stop times
-* the camera exposure settings coincide with the time configuration
-* the photos do have a camera check at the beginning and end
-* the headline differs across photos in a folder
-* one or more required fields are missing from one or more photos
-* a sighting is incomplete (i.e., species without quantity or quantity without species)
-* a species was identified which is not known to the survey
-* a timeshift applied to photos is applied consistently throughout a camera trap operation period's dataset

 ## Keyboard shortcuts

-So that trap photos can be processed efficiently, the Library screen has keyboard shortcuts:
+So that trap photos can be processed efficiently, the Library has several keyboard shortcuts:

 * **Control + m**: Focus the media collection panel
 * **Control + d**: Toggle the details panel